MaxOpperman/librespot-docker/README.md

 :---|:---|:---
 SPOTIFY_USERNAME||Your Spotify username.
 Required only if you want to disable discovery (DEPRECATED).
 SPOTIFY_PASSWORD||Your Spotify password.
 Required only if you want to disable discovery (DEPRECATED).
+ENABLE_OAUTH||Set to `headless` to enable OAUTH authentication.
+You will need to run the container interactively the first time.
+Recommended to enable when caching is also enabled.
+AUTO_OAUTH||Set to `Y` or `y` to automatically log in with OAUTH authentication.
+Uses the email and password from `SPOTIFY_OAUTH_EMAIL` and `SPOTIFY_OAUTH_PWD`.
+SPOTIFY_OAUTH_EMAIL||Your Spotify email for the OAUTH authentication.
+SPOTIFY_OAUTH_PWD||Your Spotify password for the OAUTH authentication.
 BITRATE|160|Bitrate (kbps): `96`, `160`, `320`.
 Defaults to `160`.
 BACKEND|alsa|Audio backend to use.
 Use `?` to list options.
 Currently possible values are `alsa`, `pulseaudio` and `pipe`.
 INITIAL_VOLUME||Initial volume in % from 0-100.
 Default for softvol: `50`.
 For the `alsa` mixer: the current volume.